TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-04-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

 ## 4. From XML to YML Config Paths

-These names are looked for in the root diretory by PHP_CodeSniffer:
+These names are looked for in the root directory by PHP_CodeSniffer:

 ```bash
 - .phpcs.xml